Power-Softmax: Towards Secure LLM Inference over Encrypted Data: EXPERIMENTAL SETUP AND HYPER-PARAMETERS

-Additionally, we train RoBERTa models with 12 layers from scratch over the Wikitext-103 benchmark for three types of attention: (i) Softmax (black), (ii) our Power-Softmax (blue), and (iii) the Scaled-ReLU (red) attention baseline of~\citet{zimermanconverting}, all using the same training procedure and hyperparameters optimized for the vanilla Softmax-based Transformer.
-Training Curves are averaged over three seeds and presented in Fig.~\ref{fig:robertaWikitext}.
+Additionally, we train RoBERTa models with 12 layers from scratch over the Wikitext-103 benchmark for three types of attention: (i) \Softmax (black), (ii) our \PowerSoftmax (blue), and (iii) the Scaled-ReLU (red) attention baseline of~\citet{zimermanconverting}, all using the same training procedure and hyperparameters optimized for the vanilla \Softmax-based transformer.
+Training curves are averaged over three seeds and presented in Fig.~\ref{fig:robertaWikitext}.
 As shown, the Scaled ReLU variant is not competitive with the variants that employ proportional normalization.
 While \Softmax achieves better final results, it converges slightly slower than the \PowerSoftmax variant.
-With the implementation of early stopping, the models achieved average perplexity of 8.48 for \Softmax, 8.69 for \PowerSoftmax, and the Scaled ReLU lag behind with 9.12.
+With the implementation of early stopping, the models achieved average perplexity of 8.48 for \Softmax, 8.69 for \PowerSoftmax, with the Scaled ReLU lagging behind with 9.12.

-\section{Additional Ablation Studies}
+\section{ADDITIONAL ABLATION STUDIES}

 To gain a clearer understanding of the impact of $\epsilon$ in \PowerSoftmax-based attention models, we trained several models using different values of $\epsilon$.
 As shown in Figure~\ref{fig:epsilonTraining}, our variants demonstrate robustness across various $\epsilon$ values in terms of training dynamics.
 However, Figure~\ref{fig:epsilon} shows that for larger values of $\epsilon$, the resulting approximation function for division becomes easier, and we consider these settings (as an example $\epsilon=1e-2$) to be preferred.